jkkbuddika/kasun.portfolio/ml2/index.md

 ### 3. Taking care of missing/NULL/NaN data

-Now that we have separated our data set to independent and dependent variables, it is time to move on to next steps.
+Now that we have separated our data set into independent and dependent variables, it is time to move on to next steps.
 As I mentioned above, the modified data set we use had missing values in *RestingBP*, *Cholesterol*, and *MaxHR* columns.
 We need to take care of these before moving on to next steps.
 Note that you can do this step before step 2 above.
 There are few ways you can handle missing data (please note that this is not an exhaustive list):